Ten unconventional things that helped our family this year

 6. Epigenetics and nutrients

 I read Nutrient Power: Heal Your Biochemistry and Heal Your Brain by William J Walsh.
+We did blood and hair tests for both girls and they now take specific compound vitamins each evening.

-We did blood and hair tests for both girls and they now take specific compound vitamins every evening.
-The idea is that genes are not fixed switches.
-Big trauma, like losing a parent, can affect how things fire, and targeted nutrients can support the system to reset.
+The idea is that genes are not fixed.
+Big trauma, like losing a parent, can affect how things fire.
+Targeted nutrients may support the system to reset.
+For us, this has been one helpful layer.

 7. Surrogate kinesiology